Reichsbürger movement: History

 The original Kommissarische Reichsregierung (Commissary/Provisional Reich Government, KRR) was founded in 1985 by Wolfgang Gerhard Günter Ebel.
 The movement espouses conspiracy theories, antisemitism, and racism.
 The movement has been described as neo-Nazi in character, although The Economist reported in 2016 that Reichsbürger adherents "draw ridicule even from neo-Nazis".
 Many supporters of the Reichsbürger movement are also monarchists who support a restoration of the German Empire or Holy Roman Empire.

 The German Federal Ministry of the Interior concludes that only a small part of the movement is part of the organized neo-Nazi milieu proper (for about 5%).
 Nonetheless, as the movement rejects the existence of the Federal Republic, it is very likely that members of the movement violate the legal order of the Federal Republic.

 During the COVID-19 pandemic, the so-called Querdenker-movement was formed in Germany.
 The only consensus of the movement was the rejection of government measures against the pandemic.
 Many Reich citizens were also part of the Querdenker-movement.
-Reichsbürger and other right-wing extremists strengthened within this movement In 2021 the state office for the Protection of the Constitution in Lower Saxony published a study and came to the conclusion: "The mixing of corona deniers, Reich citizens and right-wing extremists leads to a dangerous radicalization of corona denier and Querdenken-movement."
+Reichsbürger and other right-wing extremists strengthened within this movement In 2021 the state office for the Protection of the Constitution in Lower Saxony published a study and came to the conclusion: "The mixing of corona deniers, Reichsbürger and right-wing extremists leads to a dangerous radicalization of corona denier and Querdenken-movement."

 In December 2022, Germany arrested 25 people accused of planning a coup against the German government.
 Among the arrests was Heinrich XIII Prinz Reuss, who in the event the coup succeeded would have become head of state.

 On May 13, 2025, the German Federal government banned "Königreich Deutschland" ("Kingdom of Germany"), a Wittenberg-based movement founded in 2012 and believed to be the main Reichsbürger organization.
 Four of its leaders were arrested and searches were conducted in seven German states.
 On August 7 the same year, the Bavarian criminal police arrested three men suspected of belonging to the Reichsbürger group.
 The arrests occurred in consequence of early-morning raids involving 300 investigators and targeting six individuals suspected of having taken part in a training event organized by the group in April 2022 at a shooting range near Bayreuth, which was believed by investigators to be in preparation for an attack on the Bundestag in Berlin.
 Electronic devices and weapons-regulated items were confiscated by officers for analysis in the raids.